xiaokewan/xiaokewan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Xiaoke Wang was born in 2000.
 He is currently a MSc student in Electrical Engineering at [UGent](https://www.ugent.be/).
 He obtained his BSc in Microelectronics degree from Northwestern Polytechnical University in 2021.
-Now he is doning matser thesis with [Prof. Dirk Stroobandt](https://users.elis.ugent.be/~dstrooba/dstr_bio.html) and [Prof. Wim Bogaerts](https://photonics.intec.ugent.be/contact/people.asp?ID=2) with the topic of **Routing in a Photonic Integrated Circuit**.
+Now he is doning matser thesis with [Prof. Dirk Stroobandt](https://users.elis.ugent.be/~dstrooba/dstr_bio.html) and [Prof. Wim Bogaerts](https://photonics.intec.ugent.be/contact/people.asp?ID=2) on the topic of **Routing in a Photonic Integrated Circuit**.